Vision to Goal Setting

 What is our Action Plan?

-To enhance a sense of belonging for students, staff and parents within our school community.
+To enhance a sense of belonging for students, staff, parents and guests within our school community.

 - foster engagement in learning and school activities

 - strengthen relationships and continue to build a culture of teamwork and collaboration

 - practice inclusivity and attend to classroom and school climate

 Strategies for Goal #1

 Due to Covid-19 restrictions put in place by the Provincial Heath Officer (March 2020- current), many of our in person and group activities have been paused.
 We will happily resume these activities* when safe to do so.